Do Hedge Apples

 unimpeded winds blowing across open land.
 Osage orange was one of

 the main trees used as a windbreak in these shelterbelt plantings.

 hedgeapple or horse apple you will never forget the Osage Orange tree!

-orange wood is hard enough to make a chain saw spark!
+orange wood is actually hard enough to make a chain saw throw a spark

 The above statement might sound like an